-To “invoke” is to “call forth” and is traditionally associated with calling upon God.
+To “invoke” is to “call forth” and is traditionally associated with calling upon the Holy.
 You can also think of it as invoking the spirit of your community—its vision of justice, its playful energy, or its familial feeling.
 Invocations can also serve to introduce the theme that you’ll be exploring in the service.
 (In Unitarian Universalist worship if there is an Invocation there are generally not Opening Words, and vice versa.)

 Meditations and Prayers